keras-team/keras-io/examples/generative/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Epoch 1/5

-/opt/conda/envs/keras-tensorflow/lib/python3.10/site-packages/keras/src/layers/layer.py:861: UserWarning: Layer 'position_embedding' (of type PositionEmbedding) was passed an input with a mask attached to it.
-However, this layer does not support masking and will therefore destroy the mask information.
-Downstream layers will not see the mask.
-  warnings.warn(
-/opt/conda/envs/keras-tensorflow/lib/python3.10/site-packages/keras/src/layers/layer.py:861: UserWarning: Layer 'query' (of type EinsumDense) was passed an input with a mask attached to it.
-However, this layer does not support masking and will therefore destroy the mask information.
-Downstream layers will not see the mask.
-  warnings.warn(
-/opt/conda/envs/keras-tensorflow/lib/python3.10/site-packages/keras/src/layers/layer.py:861: UserWarning: Layer 'key' (of type EinsumDense) was passed an input with a mask attached to it.
-However, this layer does not support masking and will therefore destroy the mask information.
-Downstream layers will not see the mask.
-  warnings.warn(
-/opt/conda/envs/keras-tensorflow/lib/python3.10/site-packages/keras/src/layers/layer.py:861: UserWarning: Layer 'value' (of type EinsumDense) was passed an input with a mask attached to it.
-However, this layer does not support masking and will therefore destroy the mask information.
-Downstream layers will not see the mask.
-  warnings.warn(

-      7/Unknown  55s 25ms/step - loss: 8.2081 - perplexity: 3778.3420

-WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
-I0000 00:00:1699907982.650569   34813 device_compiler.h:187] Compiled cluster using XLA!
-This line is logged at most once for the lifetime of the process.

-   2443/Unknown  213s 65ms/step - loss: 5.0013 - perplexity: 180.1717

-/opt/conda/envs/keras-tensorflow/lib/python3.10/contextlib.py:153: UserWarning: Your input ran out of data; interrupting training.
-Make sure that your dataset or generator can generate at least `steps_per_epoch * epochs` batches.
-You may need to use the `.repeat()` function when building your dataset.
-  self.gen.throw(typ, value, traceback)

  2445/2445 ━━━━━━━━━━━━━━━━━━━━ 216s 66ms/step - loss: 5.0008 - perplexity: 180.0715 - val_loss: 4.2176 - val_perplexity: 68.0438
 Epoch 2/5
  2445/2445 ━━━━━━━━━━━━━━━━━━━━ 127s 48ms/step - loss: 4.1699 - perplexity: 64.7740 - val_loss: 4.0553 - val_perplexity: 57.7996